Hellraiser: Revelations: Development

-Facing expiration of their rights, The Weinstein Company, while still apparently working on the long announced remake of the original film, decided to rush an eighth sequel into production; essentially a cinematic ashcan copy.
+Facing the expiration of their rights to the Hellraiser franchise, The Weinstein Company, while still apparently working on the long announced remake of the original film, decided to rush an eighth sequel into production; essentially a cinematic ashcan copy.
 The film was announced in August 2010.

 Doug Bradley, who portrayed the character Pinhead in the previous Hellraiser films, did not return as Pinhead.
 Bradley was quoted as saying:

 Instead, Pinhead was played by Stephan Smith Collins.
 Images of Pinhead from the film were leaked, but the film's director Victor Garcia said they did not convey how Pinhead will look in the film.